-HCA runs five main PEP+ classes in three different locations.
-Volunteers are assigned daily to PEP-Centro AM, PEP-Centro PM, PEP 2 PM, PEP 3 AM, and PEP 3 PM.
-HCA provides morning & afternoon classes to accommodate the children in El Porvenir.
-Elementary age children go to school either in the morning or afternoon in El Porvenir, so those who go in the morning come to HCA’s afternoon classes and vice versa.
+HCA runs PEP+ classes in three different locations around El Porvenir.
+Per the weekly schedule, Volunteers are assigned to the PEP-Centro, PEP 2, or PEP 3 classroom.
+HCA provides morning & afternoon classes to accommodate all of the children in El Porvenir.
+Elementary age children go to school either in the morning or afternoon, so those who go in the morning come to HCA’s afternoon classes and vice versa.
 HCA also runs some specialty classes: PEP-Kinder, English Club for young teens, and PEP-Adultos, a free English class for adults in the community.
 However, those are all on different days of the week and follow different structures.
-The five main PEP+ classes follow the same structure and run in morning and afternoon sessions Monday-Thursday and also on Friday morning.
+The five main PEP+ classes follow the same general schedule and run in morning and afternoon sessions Monday-Thursday and also on Friday morning.

 Class is always run in the same order: Free-Time, Circle-Time, English Immersion, Snack, Spanish Literacy, Activity One, Activity Two, and then Final Circle.
-Each volunteer is assigned to lead one part of the class but all volunteers participate and assist in the full class as well as being responsible for bringing either snack, kindles or computers, and/or other materials for each activity.
+A few days in advance, Each volunteer is assigned to lead one part of the class but all volunteers participate and assist in the full class as well as being responsible for bringing either snack, kindles or computers, and/or other materials for each activity.

 The first fifteen minutes of class is ‘Free-Time’ and is dedicated to playing games.
 The kids play board & card cards, dominos, solve puzzles, build objects with blocks, solve memory games, and much more in order to get their minds “prepared” for learning and creativity throughout class.